tonyflow/content-moderator-api/README.md

 Rolling this out into production might first involve multiple deployments - namely staging, dev, canary and finally production - all these environments should be appropriately configured.
 Whether manually using a cloud console or via an infrastructure-as-code language (e.g. Terraform).
-I would be an advocate of the second since it's much more declarative and is under version control - thus in case of erroneous deployment, we can rollback.
+I would be an advocate of the second since it's much more declarative and is under version control - thus in case of erroneous deployment, we can roll back.

 ### CI/CD
 The CI/CD pipelines we're using should be updated to include the new service.